 Step 5.
 Fill in rest of bouquet with greenery.

-When you are finished placing the greenery, spray the greens with a Finishing Touch.
+When you are finished placing the greenery, spray the greens with a Leaf Shine.
 This gives it a nice glossy finish.
 Without it, the greens will may develop a dull, white residue type look.

 Step 6.
 Insert focal flowers in center.